Is it worth the extra cents?

 If you’re concerned about being able to afford green electricity, another approach is to cut your electricity use first, until your consumption is low enough that even after a switch you’ll be paying no more than you did at the outset with your original supplier.

 Take a look at the following chart, which shows our household electricity consumption, and our total cost for electricity, from February 2005 to May 2008:

 This chart shows our cost and consumption over time, relative to our bill of February 2005.
 I computed the kilowatt hours per day and total cost per day, and normalized to 100 for February 2005.
 The first green bill came in April 2006.
 The spike in consumption in April 2006 is reflected in April 2005 and April 2007; it may reflect an actual reading after several estimated readings.
 In any event, there are two key things to notice about this chart:

 Since this chart only shows what we actually paid, it reflects any price increases in our green electricity after we switched, but does not reflect any price increases in conventional electricity after we switched.
-If we had stayed with our conventional supplier, we would probably be paying about 5-10% more by June 2008 than we did in December 2005, so the 10-15% extra cash we’re paying out for green electricity, after our energy cuts, is probably closer to 5% extra.
+If we had stayed with our conventional supplier, we would probably be paying about 5-10% more by June 2008 than we did in December 2005, so the 10-15% extra cash we were paying out for green electricity in that period, after our energy cuts, was probably closer to 5% extra.

 With a little hard work, you can afford green electricity, and you’ll be helping make the planet a healthier place for all of us.

 If you know of a truly green electricity supplier in your region, contact us and let us know; we’ll point to them.